tamu-edu/ORATOR-ATLAS/README.md

 These example scripts show how the resulting OWL files for a dataset can be used.
 Currently there are two example with base capabilities to show how the resulting OWL files can be used.
 Additional functionalities are being researched and will be added as they are developed.

 ### img_from_json.py
-This example is able to recreate an image from a json file that includes the class label for each entitity and the corresponding vertices.
+This example is able to recreate an image from a json file that includes the class label for each entity and the corresponding vertices.
 This functionality is helpful when combining datasets into a unified color scheme.
 This will allow machine learning models to be cross-trained on existing datasets using a common color scheme and ontology.

 ### instance_statistics.py
 This example is able to display statistics related to the classes found in the analyzed files.
-This is helpful in determing if there are sufficient examples for the desired semantic classes.
+This is helpful in determining if there are sufficient examples for the desired semantic classes.

 ## Acknowledgements
 This work is a collaboration between USARMY GVSC and TAMU.

-## TO-DO
-- Update readme for changes
-- Update list of supported datasets
-- Example integration showing the distribution of objects/images for single dataset and multidataset
-- Example integration showing the images from different datasets in a unified ontology
-- Reorganize and cleanup repo
-- What is .idea folder in Ontology Instantiation
-- What are the 2 Rellis3D owl mappings
-- RGB color mappings for datasets
-- Be able to take in 0-N Greyscale images rather than RGB
-- [CityScapes](https://github.com/NVIDIA/semantic-segmentation/blob/main/datasets/cityscapes_labels.py) color scheme, note that some rgb colors are repeated for some classes
-- img from owl file instead of json file
-- unified color scheme